-The project area, approximately 93.31-acres, encompasses three parcels.
-A geological assessment, by NL Olson, dated March 27, 2020 (Exhibit 7), a survey (Exhibit 11) and a revised critical areas report, by Ecological Land Services (ELS), dated January 26, 2021 (Exhibit 63) were included in the project application and provided detailed descriptions of the subject parcels, summarized below.
+The project area encompasses approximately 93.31-acres of land area within three parcels.
+A geological assessment, by NL Olson, dated March 27, 2020 (Exhibit 7), survey (Exhibit 11) and a critical areas report, by Ecological Land Services (ELS), dated September 19, 2019 (Exhibit 5) were included in the project application and provided detailed descriptions of the subject parcels, summarized below.

-The northern parcel (302501-4-2001) is approximately 17 acres and is rectangular in shape.
+The northern parcel (302501-4-2001) is about 17 acres and is rectangular in shape.
 The topography (Figure 2) of this section descends from south to north with gradients in the range of 5-10 percent.
 A ravine is located roughly in the center of the parcel with gradients in the range of 40-percent, to nearly 100-percent.
-The ELS critical areas report confirmed the presence of two on-site Type-N stream segments that connect to an off-site Type-F stream to the east.
+The ELS confirmed the presence of two on-site Type-N stream segments that connect to an off-site Type-F stream to the east (Figure 3).